Coronavirus COVID-19 - regulations for persons entering Germany

 You must attach the confirmation of a negative coronavirus test (not older than the last 48 hours) in order to be exempted from quarantine.

-The Gesundheitsamt will contact you and provide further information.
+The local Gesundheitsamt (health office) will contact you and provide further information.

 We wish you a pleasant journey to Germany.